MicrosoftDocs/Hololens/hololens/hololens-kiosk.md

 **Symptoms**

-Error is shown when applying the provisioning package on Hololens
+Error is shown when applying the provisioning package on HoloLens.

 **Troubleshooting steps**